-The owner of a new bicycle often underestimates the lenght of the crank, neglecting an element which could be decisive in the result of the man-bicycle system.
+The owner of a new bicycle often underestimates the length of the crank, neglecting an element that could be decisive in the result of the man-bicycle system.

 The incapability of understanding the advantages and the disadvantages of a crank of different lenghts lets wrongly think that the choice of this component could be hurried.

-If we control the numbers derived from different choices, we can immediately understand how much is important an adequate lenght of the crank.
+If we control the numbers derived from different choices, we can immediately understand how much is important an adequate length of the crank.

 First of all it is good to remember that the choice of the crank’s length is influenced by anthropometrical, physiological and situational factors.